You can still access finance if you're retired. Read on to find out what your options are.

 "How do I know if I'm eligible?"

-If it isn't clear whether you meet the minimum eligibility criteria, for instance you may have income from investments that isn't "regular", then it's best to get in touch with a lender before submitting your application.
+If it isn't clear whether you meet the minimum eligibility criteria, for example, you may have income from investments that isn't "regular", then it's best to get in touch with a lender before submitting your application.
 Every personal loan application will be listed on your credit file and can hurt your chances at being approved for subsequent loans.
 Lenders will not be able to tell you for sure whether you will be approved until you submit your application, but they may be able to clarify certain criteria or provide you with additional details.

 To give yourself the best chance of being approved, make sure you have all of your information on hand before starting the application.
 This would include: